-Liven up your typical margarita recipe with fresh blueberries to create a cocktail that is oh so pretty.
+Liven up your typical margarita recipe with fresh blueberries to create a Blueberry Margarita cocktail that is oh so pretty.

-This cocktail is made with tequila, lime juice, and triple sec, just like the original, but we’ve added blueberry juice from muddled blueberries to give it a pop of color and a bit of fruitiness.
+This Blueberry Margarita is made with tequila, lime juice, and triple sec, just like the original, but we’ve added blueberry juice from muddled blueberries to give it a pop of color and a bit of fruitiness.

 If you’re expecting blueberry juice to turn out blue, you maybe surprised to see that blueberry juice is actually purple.

 All of the color in blueberries comes from the skins.
 When you muddle blueberries – as you do in this recipe – pressing the skins is what gives the juice color.
 Turns out the skins of blueberries are actually purple.